graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/index.md

 ### Library mode

-Load your config from your `graphile.config.js` file and feed it into the `postgraphile` function.
-This function used to return a middleware, but now it returns an object that contains the middleware under the `handler` key.
-Here's a simple example:
+Load your config from your `graphile.config.js` file and feed it into the `postgraphile` function to get a `pgl` PostGraphile instance.
+In V4 this would have been a middleware, but [Grafserv][] has much more native support for the various JS webservers than we had in V5, which has necessitated a different approach, so instead you get a collection of helper methods.

+Load the correct [Grafserv][] adaptor for the JS server that you're using, and feed this into `pgl.createServ(grafserv)` to get a `serv` Grafserv instance.
+Finally mount the `serv` instance into your server of choice.

+Here's a simple example using the Node built-in HTTP server:

 ```ts title="server.js"
 import preset from "./graphile.config.js";